deepaklearner/sample_cypher/README.md

 4. Create relationship "HAS_OWNER" to "User" node, based on owner1, owner2, owner3

-5. Create a error report...
+5. Create a error report...for owners which are not present in neo4j

 Questions:
 1. What if owner1, owner2, owner3, any one is missing? what if all are missing?